Here’s how to edit a FULL wedding gallery in under a week! Yes, it’s possible!

 Alright, so here are the steps I follow to deliver each gallery in under a week!

-If I shoot a wedding on a Saturday, I quickly cull through all the images on Sunday.
-And I say “quickly” because I use Photo Mechanic for my culling process.
-It is so much faster than Lightroom because it literally has no lag time.
-While in Lightroom you have to wait for an image to load, in Photo Mechanic you can go through the images as fast as you want without having to wait for them to load.
+If I shoot a wedding on a Saturday, I do a quick cull of all the images on Monday.
+And I say “quick” because I use Narrative Select—it’s so much faster than Lightroom.
+While Lightroom makes you wait for each image to load, Narrative Select has zero lag, and lets you fly through your images without any delay.

-Bonus Tip: Instead of deleting the images you don’t want to keep, pick the ones you want to use instead.
-This will ensure that you don’t end up with thousands of images after your first round of culling and is also a more positive process overall since you are keeping the good images, rather than tossing the bad ones.
+Bonus Tip: Instead of deleting the images you don’t want to keep, pick the ones you do want to use!
+This helps ensure you don’t end up with thousands of images after your first round of culling, and it also makes the process more positive since you are keeping the good images, rather than tossing the bad ones.

 STEP 2: Cull twice!

-After I finish culling through all the images from a wedding, I usually end up with about a thousand keepers.
-From there, I go through the pictures again and pick the best ones, the ones I want to include in the blog post.
+After I finish culling through all the images from a wedding, I usually end up with around a thousand keepers.
+From there, I go through the pictures again and pick the best ones, usually the ones I want to feature on the blog.

 STEP 3: Edit the blog images first